LLNL/Caliper/doc/sphinx/OutputFormats.rst

 applicable, attributes will be printed in the order they are listed in the `SELECT` statement.

-Finally, some formatters (e.g., `table`) support the `ORDER BY` CalQL statement to print records in a given order.
+Some formatters (e.g., `table`) support the `ORDER BY` CalQL statement to print records in a given order, but not all of them do.

 Cali
 --------------------------------